-Over the past decade the trio have given concerts for music societies and festivals throughout the UK with notable past appearances including Keele Concerts Society, Derby Chamber Music Society, Bollington Chamber Concerts, Holmes Chapel Music Society, MusikFest Goslar (Germany) and the North Norfolk, King’s Lyn, Stratford-upon-Avon and Salisbury Festivals.
-In 2015 The Trio were also invited to perform live on Radio 3 as studio guests on ‘In Tune’.
-Between 2007 and 2013, the trio also made annual appearances at the RNCM Chamber Music Festivals including a critically acclaimed performance of the Schoenberg String Trio in the 2009 Festival of Viennese chamber music - “...the late, mercurial, if elliptical, String Trio, a sort of 12-tone divertimento, was brilliantly undertaken by the RNCM’s Eblana String Trio.”
+Other notable appearances over the past decade have included Keele Concerts Society, Derby Chamber Music Society, Bollington Chamber Concerts, Holmes Chapel Music Society, MusikFest Goslar (Germany) and the North Norfolk, King’s Lyn, Stratford-upon-Avon and Salisbury International Festivals.
+The trio has for many years also made appearances at the annual RNCM Chamber Music Festivals including a critically acclaimed performance of the Schoenberg Trio in their Festival of Viennese chamber music - “...the late, mercurial, if elliptical, String Trio, a sort of 12-tone divertimento, was brilliantly undertaken by the RNCM’s Eblana String Trio.”
 (Paul Driver - Sunday Times)

 Born in Manchester in 1985 Jonathan Martindale has been the violinist of the Eblana String Trio since its inception.
-Aside from the trio he holds a Sub-Principal position in the Royal Northern Sinfonia and is also a member of Manchester Camerata.
-He has also regularly been a guest with the Academy of St Martin in the Fields, and BBC Philharmonic and in recent years Jonathan’s performances have taken him throughout Europe, the Far East, and Australia.
-Notable solo performances include a solo Bach recital for Manchester International Festival as well as performances of concertos by Bach, Vivaldi, Mozart, Beethoven, Mendelssohn, and Dutilleux.
+Aside from the trio he is the Associate Leader of the City of Birmingham Symphony Orchestra where he regularly leads and has appeared as a soloist on a number of occasions.
+He has also regularly been a guest with the Academy of St Martin in the Fields amongst others and in recent years Jonathan’s performances have taken him throughout Europe, the Far East, and Australia.
+Notable solo performances include a solo Bach recital for Manchester International Festival as well as performances of concertos by Vivaldi, Mozart, Beethoven, Mendelssohn, Tchaikovsky and Dutilleux.

 Peggy Nolan commenced her third level training at the Royal Northern College of Music in 2006 studying with Peter Dixon among others.
 She holds an International Artist Diploma in String Leadership, Master of Music and first class Bachelor degree from the RNCM.
 As well as her work with the Eblana String Trio, Peggy was a founding member of the Borromini Quartet, a young London-based ensemble, performing on instruments and bows of the classical period.
 As an orchestral player Peggy frequently performs with some of the UK and Ireland’s finest orchestras including the Halle, BBC Philharmonic and Irish Chamber Orchestra.